LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 Overview
 --------

 The instructor will discuss why GitHub is worth learning.
 You already know how to use a local Git repository with one branch, giving you the ability to move your code forward and backward in time.
 Working with branches on GitHub extends this ability by allowing multiple people to build different features at the same time, then combine their work.
 Pull requests act as checkpoints when code flows from branch to branch.

+We are going to simulate a radio conversation between the shuttle pilot and mission control.

 Students must pair off for this exercise.
 If you have trouble finding a partner, ask your TA for help.

-We are going to simulate a radio conversation between the shuttle pilot and mission control.

-First, find a new friend to share the activity.

 You and your partner will alternate tasks, so designate one of you as **Pilot** and the other as **Control**.
 Even when it is not your turn to complete a task,